I think we’ve all been there.

-When you are not engaged with your work or don’t feel like you are helping the organisation as a whole, then it is time to think about your role.
+When you are not engaged with your work or don’t feel like you are helping the organisation as a whole, it is time to think about your role.

 A new role and a new environment will undoubtedly give you that creative spark again.
 Or, are you just bored with your day to day role and perhaps you could ask your Executive for something more challenging?

-Every day is exactly the same
+Every day is the same

 If I was in your shoes and every day was the same, I would be worried.